apurvareddyk/kerashub-teachable-machines/README.md

 ## Google Teachable Machine Examples

 Google Teachable Machine is a simple way to train machine learning models without needing to write any code.
 Below are the updated demos using **text**, **image**, **video**, and **audio** inputs.

-### Text Classification

-In this demo, we trained a Teachable Machine model to classify different types of text, such as greetings and farewells.

 ### Image Classification